 To ensure the squareness of the board run it several times over a piece of sandpaper until you get a perfect 90-degree angle.

 Looks good now.

 Step 3: Cut the shape of the clamp

 Cut the shape of the corner clamp.
 The clamp is 15x15cm.

 I also cut the tip of the clamp.
 It leaves space between the clamp and the wood pieces which comes in handy when applying glue.
 The clamp does not get in touch with glue directly.

 Step 4: Draw the design and cut the inner parts

-Draw the design of the clamp and cut out all the inner parts.
+Draw the design of the clamp and cut out all of the inner parts.

-- Flatten the inner side of the clamp which gives additional space for clamping.
-I used a jigsaw station to make the cuts but a hand saw would work perfectly fine.
+- Cut out two notches on the inner side of the clamp.
+They will provide additional space for clamping.
+I used a jigsaw station to make the cuts, but a hand saw like a coping saw would also work perfectly fine.